thanhthuynh/spotify-art-generator/README.md

-# 411-project
+# CS411 Final Project

-This project will be a spotify playlist AI art generator.
+This project will be a Spotify Playlist AI art generator.